 To increase ridership, streetcar companies often built “trolley parks” along or at the end of their line.
 The first trolley park was Rosedale Pavilion.
 Later trolley parks were more ambitious.
 The Arlington Heights streetcar company built a park at Lake Como (top).
 On the other side of town, Northern Texas Traction built a park at its generating plant at Lake Erie (bottom) in Handley.
 And Sam Rosen opened White City for his North Side streetcar company.

 By 1907 Northern Texas Traction Company operated most of the streetcar lines in town.
-By 1911 NTTC operated all the lines in addition to the interurban.
+By 1911 Northern Texas Traction Company had taken over and consolidated the city’s competing streetcar lines in addition to operating the interurban.
+In 1912 the interurban to Cleburne began operation.
+In 1923 NTTC added bus service beginning with a route to Riverside.
+Fare was seven cents with transfers to streetcar lines.

 By the 1920s some of Northern Texas Traction’s intracity streetcars were painted in the colors of the schools on their lines.
 For example, cars that served Texas Christian University were purple and white.
 Cars that served Central High (today’s Green B. Trimble Tech) were purple and white.
 Cars that served Polytechnic High, then on Nashville Avenue, were orange and black.
 (Photos from North Texas Historic Transportation.)